 Prepare for the Cost of Education

 It’s difficult to look past diapers and the potty-training stage, but the years will go faster than you think.
 While saving for your child’s future child expenses may not seem like a priority right now, with college expenses currently averaging $34,740 a year at private schools and $9,970 for in-state public schools, it’s never too early to start saving.
-However, A Consumer Finance Survey by the Federal Reserve notes that two-thirds of households with young children are not saving at all.

 - Jumpstart your child’s education fund – A 529 Plan is an education savings plan that allows you to save and grow money on behalf of your child.
 Growth is tax-deferred, provided it is used for qualified educational purposes, such as tuition or books.
 There are no minimums, which means you can contribute a lump sum or a small amount monthly out of your paychecks.
 Starting to save early gives money time to grow and can set your child up for future success.

 Stay in control of your finances

 - Automate your finances – As a new parent, your days will look a little different.
 In this busy season, take advantage of online and mobile banking tools like online Bill Pay and efficient payment services like Zelle to track your expenses and pay the bills.
 These tools allow you to multi-task and manage your money when and where it’s convenient for you.
 A bonus is that babysitters may often prefer electronic payments instead of cash too.

 - Save for retirement - While your child has become your number one priority, it’s still important for you and your partner to save for retirement.
 This includes contributing to your company’s 401(k) or retirement savings plan while building a relationship with a trusted financial advisor.